 Riding south through rural Pingtung 屏東 I kept to highway 1 until it turned into highway 26 way down in Fenggang.
 I did not have as much time to spare for side trips as I would have liked on this leg of my voyage, a consequence of leaving late in the afternoon, but still managed to have a number of interesting adventures worth sharing.

-As the day wore on I made steady progress through the industrial and agricultural sprawl of the lower Pingtung Plain 屏東平原, watching the distant mountains on the far horizon grow with every passing minute.
+As the day wore on I made steady progress through the industrial and agricultural sprawl of the lower Pingtung Plain 屏東平原, watching the distant mountains on the far horizon rise with every passing minute.
 A little south of Jialu the plain narrowed to a thin sliver where it meets the foothills of the Central Mountain Range that form the bulk of the Hengchun Peninsula.
 I would be spending the next couple days traversing this peninsula, doing my best to outrun an oncoming typhoon.

 Yes, a typhoon!
 The prospect of battling extreme weather on the roads of Taiwan 台灣 filled me with a mix of excitement and dread.
 I’ve always been keen on weather but my level of interest exploded while studying climatology (among other things) under an IPCC contributor in university.
 Since moving to Taiwan I have avidly followed the Central Weather Bureau, Wunderground’s severe weather forecast and somewhat more technical blogs like this one for fun.
 By this time I had already survived typhoons Soulik3 and Trami so I figured I had some idea what to expect.
 (Spoiler: I was dead wrong.)